-Over the course of the weekend, we saw some amazing acts but the big ones for us were The Specials, Keane, KT Tunstall, The Shires and Alfie Boe – all of whom had everyone up on their feet, dancing, singing and coming together.
-The Shires is a regular soundtrack to our car journeys so the children loved them, Lillie already has ‘Daddy’s Little Girl’ earmarked to dance with Daddy at her wedding!!
-Ollie said that he loved the ‘funky beats’ of The Specials and KT Tunstall, whilst Albie loved Alfie Boe for his singing and entertainment factor.
+Over the course of the weekend, we saw some amazing acts, but the big ones for us were The Specials, Keane, KT Tunstall, The Shires and Alfie Boe – all of whom had everyone up on their feet, dancing, singing and coming together.
+The Shires is a regular soundtrack to our car journeys, so the children loved them; Lillie already has ‘Daddy’s Little Girl’ earmarked to dance with Daddy at her wedding!!
+Ollie said that he loved the ‘funky beats’ of The Specials and KT Tunstall, whilst Albie loved Alfie Boe for his singing and entertainment.

 I took this photo on Saturday evening as we decided to move away from the thick of the crowd during Keane to chill out together and listen to the music.
-The children all said that this felt like a particularly special time for them and enjoyed it just as much as when we were all dancing.
+The children all said that this felt like an exceptional time for them and enjoyed it just as long as we were all dancing.

 The Riverside Stage

-It was at the Riverside Stage last year that we discovered Little Brother Eli along with a few other up and coming bands.
-It’s one of those stages that you want to spend more time at, you almost want to pick it up and take it back to the tent with you because there are so many great bands.
-The Riverside Stage is hosted by the Charlbury Riverside Festival who pull together an impressive line-up of bands from across Oxfordshire and beyond.
+At the Riverside Stage last year, we discovered Little Brother Eli along with a few other up and coming bands.
+It’s one of those stages that you want to spend more time at; you almost want to pick it up and take it back to the tent with you because there are so many great bands.
+The Riverside Stage is hosted by the Charlbury Riverside Festival who pull together an impressive line-up of bands across Oxfordshire and beyond.

-It was this stage which really split the family one afternoon when we had promised the children an afternoon at the fair before returning to the tent for a BBQ.
+It was this stage that really split the family one afternoon when we had promised the children an afternoon at the fair before returning to the tent for a BBQ.
 Little did we know just how much Simon and I would love listening to Fused, a band which played covers of some of our old-time favourites from bands like Green Day and the Kaiser Chiefs.
-In the end, we compromised and said they could only go to the rides which were close enough for us to still hear the band – naughty parents!
+In the end, we compromised and said they could only go to the rides, which were close enough for us to hear the band – naughty parents still!

-One of the most important aspects of the Cornbury Festival for us is the time spent together as a family.
-Without the stresses and strains of normal family life with work, school, clubs and the like the family really bond and relax.
-It’s such a special time that we all look forward to and are so grateful for the opportunity to make such amazing memories.
+One of the most important aspects of the Cornbury Festival is the time spent together as a family.
+Without the stresses and strains of normal family life with work, school, clubs and the like, the family really bond and relax.
+It’s such a special time that we all look forward to, and we are so grateful for the opportunity to make such amazing memories.

 Cornbury 2020 Early Bird Information